-Current approaches to IT security and risk management tend to underestimate some key aspects of cyber-attacks:
+Current approaches to IT security and cyber risk management tend to underestimate some key aspects of cyberattacks:

-Therefore, the challenging overall goal of Hermeneut is to create a holistic risk assessment model and approach to cyber-security cost-benefit analysis that:
+Therefore, the challenging overall goal of Hermeneut is to create a holistic, dynamic cybersecurity risk assessment model and approach to cost-benefit analysis that:

-- starts from an integrated assessment of vulnerabilities of organisations and their likelihoods,
+- starts from an integrated assessment of vulnerabilities of organisations, including human factors cybersecurity assessment, and their likelihoods,

-- ends with an estimation of the tangible and intangible assets risks for an organisation or a business sector, and
+- ends with a cybersecurity risk assessment of tangible and intangible assets for an organisation or a business sector, and

 - is followed by guidelines able to support decisions related to cybersecurity investments on hard and soft measures to mitigate the loss of an enterprise’s integrity.

 All the Hermeneut objectives will be reached and applied at two complementary levels:

 - The individual organisation level, offering a web-based decision support tool that makes the entire Hermeneut methodology and models available to decision makers, empowering them to take informed decisions based on quantitative information to guide their security investments, and

 - The industrial sector level thus providing strategic guidance for policy makers in the key market sectors.
 Hermeneut will validate the models and methodology in two relevant market sectors in which intangible assets are highly important and the related costs in case of cyberattacks are high, namely the Healthcare and IP-intensive industry.